-Our findings provided a more in-depth understanding of young people's unique experiences of eczema self-management.
-Specifically, the challenges they face when learning how to take an active role in their self-management: an issue that has not been explored in previous research.
+Our findings provided a more in-depth understanding of young people's unique experiences of eczema selfmanagement.
+Specifically, the challenges they face when learning how to take an active role in their selfmanagement: an issue that has not been explored in previous research.
 Although the new roles and responsibilities around eczema management were generally welcomed by young people, they also brought initial apprehension and challenges.
-These findings mirrored previous research highlighting that young people often feel unprepared when transitioning from paediatric to adult care. ^{17 18}
+These findings mirrored previous research highlighting that young people often feel unprepared when transitioning from paediatric to adult care.

 Participants in this study found it hard to communicate their needs and treatment concerns to health professionals, which meant that, at times, they left consultations feeling like they were not listened to or were dissatisfied with the recommended course of action.
-Our previous qualitative study with this group found that young people with eczema have a strong need to feel understood and 'taken seriously' by their health professionals.12 The more confident and competent young people feel in communicating their needs to health professionals, the more understood and validated they are likely to feel.
+Our previous qualitative study with this group found that young people with eczema have a strong need to feel understood and 'taken seriously' by their health professionals.
+The more confident and competent young people feel in communicating their needs to health professionals, the more understood and validated they are likely to feel.
 There is a need for health professionals to acknowledge and encourage young people's desire to become active contributors to their own healthcare, treating them as an equal partner in their care, while recognising that this new role may be initially daunting for some.

-19 decisions were influenced by their beliefs regarding the negative consequences of the behaviours, and their perceived control over the behaviour and its negative consequences.
+Our study explored how young people decide whether to engage in behaviours that would exacerbate their eczema (eg, irritants/triggers, scratching).
+Previous research has focused predominantly on the perceived benefits and costs of topical treatments.
+Young people's decisions were influenced by their beliefs regarding the negative consequences of the behaviours, and their perceived control over the behaviour and its negative consequences.
 People with eczema have a desire to live a 'normal' life and not allow their eczema management to impact on their everyday lives.
-10 Behavioural change interventions can help promote self-management and, as argued by the Self-determination Theory, such interventions are more effective if they enhance an individual's need for autonomy and minimise conscious effort and lifestyle disruption. ^{20-22} It is important to support young people to decide which of these behaviours can be avoided and how to minimise the consequences of unavoidable irritants/triggers, focusing on what is positive and possible.
-19
+Behavioural change interventions can help promote self-management and, as argued by the Self-determination Theory, such interventions are more effective if they enhance an individual's need for autonomy and minimise conscious effort and lifestyle disruption.20-22 It is important to support young people to decide which of these behaviours can be avoided and how to minimise the consequences of unavoidable irritants/triggers, focusing on what is positive and possible.